Get insider access

 Value for price beaten by

 It's important to note that Samsung's 2024 OLED lineup is confusing.
-They're releasing the same-sized models with both WOLED and QD-OLED panels, and there isn't a simple way to determine the panel type you're getting.
-A QD-OLED panel's performance and overall picture quality are typically better than those of a WOLED panel, so this decision will surely lead to some disappointed customers.
+They're releasing S90Ds with both WOLED and QD-OLED panels, and the type of panel you get varies by the TV's size and what region you're in.
+A QD-OLED panel's performance and overall picture quality is typically better than a traditional WOLED panel, so this decision will surely lead to some disappointed customers.
 Our review is based on the QD-OLED version of the TV.
+You can find more information on the S90D's different panel types here.

 Our Verdict